• Skip to main content

 Happy Monday!
 I hope you had a good weekend.
 Ours was rather quiet.
 Caroline is still trying to shake her cold once and for all.
 I finally took her to the med center yesterday where we were happy to be told there were no infections or anything troublesome.
 Just the lingering results of a virus.
 We’re hoping for a rather quiet week.
 We could all use several days of mostly puttering around the house, doing schoolwork, and working.

 If you haven’t joined us yet in our Simple Living This Week, I hope you will today.
-If you need inspiration or ideas, you can find lots of it in A Quiet Simple Life Planner and Guidebook.
+If you need inspiration or ideas, you can find lots of it in my shop under All Products for Women.

 I’m hoping to finally start working on some Christmas things this week.
 I do have my Christmas cards and a list printed out, but that is it.
 I haven’t purchased any gifts yet so I hope to get started by the end of the week.
 I enjoy seeing all the pretty presents wrapped under the tree for at least a week or two before they disappear.